csiro-data-school/regex/_episodes/05-sed-substitution.md

 >
 > 5. Replace all vowels (a,e,i,o,u) with two copies of that same vowel
 > 6. Switch the places of the first and second word on each line
-> 7. Switch the places of the first and last word on each line, which retaining everything between
+> 7. Switch the places of the first and last word on each line, while retaining everything between
 >
 > > ## Solution
 > >